ViktoriiaKhomenko/fizzbuzz/README.md

 # fizzbuzz
-Samle project for Nordea course of SDA
+Sample project for Nordea course of SDA